-Based in our Frankfurt office, Philipp Mettenheimer is a Principal in the Finance & Risk Practice, as well as the Corporate & Institutional Banking Practice.
+Based in our Frankfurt office, Philipp Mettenheimer is a Principal in the Finance and Risk Practice, as well as the Corporate and Institutional Banking Practice.
 He has experience in consulting for leading financial institutions in Europe and Africa, working on a broad range of risk topics, including: Risk Governance, Risk Strategy and Risk Appetite, as well as Risk Processes and Risk Measurement.

 Finance and risk executives of leading European banks seek Philipp’s advice on strategic challenges.
 While sustainability and climate change are his current focus, examples of prior work include the reduction of non-performing loans or the transition to IFRS9.

 Putting client interests first helps to create a positive working atmosphere – even in challenging times of change.